1cbyc/aviation-safety-management-system/README.md

 - `README.md`: you know what it is.
 - `run.py`: well, has everything you'd want to run the asms.

-## Installation
+## Speaking of Installation
-1. Clone the repository.
+1. jjust clone this repor.
 2. Install the required libraries:
     ```bash
     pip install -r requirements.txt